-Transfer Students - Students must report to the Financial Aid Office and Admissions Office, all colleges, universities, and other schools in which they have enrolled prior to SAU Tech.
+Transfer Students - Students must report to the Financial Aid Office and Admissions Office, all colleges, universities, and other schools in which they have enrolled prior to SAU Tech and report SAU Tec attendance prior to 1993.
 Transfer students are subject to the same policy regarding length of time and GPA as native SAU Tech students for those hours accepted at SAU Tech.
 Hours transferred in after a student has completed a previous degree at SAU Tech will count towards the new degree being sought, regarding the 150% rule.
+Hours considered as transferred will appear on the student's SAU Tech transcript; these hours will be counted as both attempted and earned.
+Hours not considered as transferred will not be counted for SAP purposes.
+Transfer hours do not count towards a student's GPA at SAU Tech.